 I love Sarajevo – a cool European city with a laid back atmosphere!
 It’s comfortable and easy to blend – a treat exploring such an agreeable place.
 The people are friendlier than Berlin, Croatia, and Montenegro.

 Performing Arts and Architecture

 My apartment is along the Miljacka River which has 20+ bridges.
 It’s near Old Town close to restaurants, markets, museums, and the National Theatre – the venue for symphony, ballet, opera, and theater performances.
 Sarajevo Philharmonic is more active in the summer, but there’s a concert February 21.

 The University of Sarajevo and Sarajevo’s Academy of Performing Arts work with Open Stage Obala, an “alternative theatre scene”.
 Students present their works along with professional actors, directors, and writers.
 I remember enjoying an alternative theater performance in Ljubljana a few years ago.
-Sarajevo has – in Bosnian – almost every day at the National Theatre.
+Sarajevo has performances – in Bosnian – almost every day at the National Theatre.

 Architecture in Sarajevo reflects Ottoman, Yugoslavian, Austro-Hungarian, and Soviet influences.
 The churches, mosques, and synagogues are spectacular!

 Bumpy Trip Kotor to Sarajevo

 The trip from Kotor was a bit bumpy.
 I booked the bus not just because it was the most economical but also to enjoy glorious Balkan scenery – the sunset was gorgeous!
 Later I learned that Internet bus bookings aren’t the best option.
 It’s better to make reservations in person at the bus station.
 Apparently, no buses go directly from Kotor to Sarajevo, so the trip involved a layover.
 The drivers (there are two who switch) looked at my ticket and had a lively conversation in Montenegrin.
 Neither spoke much English.